 FAQs

-1. Who are the frontrunners in the upcoming Sri Lanka Presidential Election?
+- Who are the frontrunners in the upcoming Sri Lanka Presidential Election?

-Sajith Premadasa and Anura Kumara Dissanayake are leading the race, with current President Ranil Wickremesinghe trailing in third place.
+Sajith Premadasa and Anura Kumara Dissanayake are leading the race, with current President Ranil Wickremesinghe trailing in third place. - What is the importance of the second preference vote in Sri Lankan elections?

-If no candidate wins 50% of the vote, the election will move to a second preference vote, where the eliminated candidates’ second preferences are redistributed.
+If no candidate wins 50% of the vote, the election will move to a second preference vote, where the eliminated candidates’ second preferences are redistributed. - How is India involved in the Sri Lanka Presidential Election?

-India is backing Sajith Premadasa due to his pro-India stance and concerns over growing Chinese influence in Sri Lanka.
+India is backing Sajith Premadasa due to his pro-India stance and concerns over growing Chinese influence in Sri Lanka. - Why is Sajith Premadasa considered a pro-India candidate?

-Premadasa supports the full implementation of the 13th Amendment, which aligns with India’s interests in devolving power to Tamil provinces.
+Premadasa supports the full implementation of the 13th Amendment, which aligns with India’s interests in devolving power to Tamil provinces. - What is Anura Kumara Dissanayake’s stance on national asset sales?

 Dissanayake opposes the sale of national assets to foreign companies, particularly criticizing deals like the Adani Group’s energy project in Sri Lanka.